cg-tuwien/Auto-Vk-Toolkit/README.md

 On Windows pre-built binaries of dependencies are included and used when building *Gears-Vk*.

 ### CMake Options
-You can configure the build process by setting the following options:
+The build process can be configured, supporting the following options:

 | Name | Description | Default |
 | ---- | ----------- | ------- |